jeka-dev/jeka/dev.jeka.core/src/main/doc/FAQ.md

 # General

 ### Can run classes and code to build be hosted in separate projects ?
 Of course yes.
-If you prefer that your Jerkar run code lies in a distinct project, create a Jerkar project in a sibling folder and mention where is located the project to build.
+If you prefer that your Jeka run code lies in a distinct project, create a Jeka project in a sibling folder and mention where is located the project to build.

 ```java